 Mary immediately yielded to God’s plan and what he wanted to do throughout her life.
 She answered with these words.
 Then Mary said, “Behold the maidservant of the Lord!
 Let it be to me according to your word.”
 And the angel departed from her.
 Luke 1:38 NKJV

-This mother had the rare privilege of carrying the son of God in her womb and nurturing him in his early years.
+This Hebrew woman became a special mother who had the privilege of carrying the son of her womb and raising Him as He was preparing to be the Savior of the world.
 All of this happened because she was a yielded vessel in God’s hands.

 Eunice and Lois – The Influence of a Mother’s Faith

 Eunice and Lois are the mother and grandmother of Timothy, Apostle Paul’s mentee.
-These two generations of mothers were mentioned in the bible for their sincere faith.
+These two generations of mothers were mentioned in the New Testament for their sincere faith.
 Their faith in Christ was evident by the way they lived their everyday life so much that Apostle Paul called them out.
+Timothy’s mother shared her godly character and her love for Christ Jesus with her son as he grew up.
+His mother’s teaching and grandmother’s influence helped him grow to follow God.

-They were a great example of mothers who were able to pass on their faith from one generation to the next.
-Motherhood is about influence and we can model Christ and our faith to our children by how we live and through our actions.
+They were a great example of Christian mothers who were able to pass on their faith from one generation to the next.
+Motherhood is about influence and we can model Christ and our faith to our children’s lives by how we live and through our actions.

 RELATED: Praying Mothers in the Bible